TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/security/crypto/sa2ul_pka_rsa_encrypt_decrypt.md

 CCS Console:
 \code

-[PKA] RSA Encryption and Decryption started ...
+[AsymCrypt] RSA Encryption and Decryption started ...
-[PKA] RSA Encryption and Decryption completed!!
+[AsymCrypt] RSA Encryption and Decryption completed!!
 All tests have passed!!

 \endcode